VITA-Group/SLaK/README.md

 We propose **SLaK**, a pure ConvNet model that for the first time is able to scale the convolutional kernels beyond 51x51.

-See our talk given for the 2nd Workshop on Dynamic Neural Networks Meet Computer Vision [here](https://drive.google.com/file/d/1_dqzEUARr2WgxGtSeGSRPsh1kufQAa-8/view) to know our model better.

 ## Catalog
 - [x] ImageNet-1K Training Code